 Reading ~ Home/ School

-As children progress through the school, they take home books from publishers such as ‘The Oxford University Press, ‘Pearson’ and ‘Collins’, appropriate to their age and reading ability.
-They experience a range of different genres including narrative ‘chapter books’, classic tales, non-fiction, graphic novels and biographies.
+Children are encouraged to experience a range of different genres including narrative ‘chapter books’, classic tales, non-fiction, graphic novels and biographies.
 Each child has a Reading Record, which is used as communication between parent, teacher and pupil.
 Parents are also invited into school to participate in events such as ‘Book Tasting Sessions’.

 Reading for Pleasure

 At St. Gabriel’s we believe that it is essential to instill good reading habits into our children so that they have a love of literature that will not only last them a lifetime, but will open the door to future opportunities.
 With this in mind, we have a vibrant and up-to-date library, which provides a range of books, book reviews and comfortable seating.

 In every class room there is a dedicated reading area, the current theme of which is ‘Camp Out with a Good Book’.
 Children are encouraged to read in these comfortably furnished areas and to recommend books to their peers.
 Alongside their school reading book, pupils may take home a book from either their school or class library.